nus-cs2030s/2223-s2/docs/github.md

 Note that you need to connect with the username `git`.
 Do not use your GitHub username (e.g., do not use `ssh -T ooiwt@github.com`)

+[^1]: I skipped many cool details here.
+This topic is part of CS2105 and CS2107.
+Interested students can google up various articles and videos online about how public-key cryptography is used for authentication.